 - Achieving a high response rate is important in order to avoid nonresponse bias.
 Nonresponse bias occurs when the views expressed by those who respond do not reflect the views of the entire population.
 For example, the first responders to a school's parent survey may be the parents who have most frequent contacts with the school and thus have the most positive view of the schools.
 If no effort is made to get the rest of the parents respond to the survey (i.e., increase response rate), the final parent survey results may be skewed toward more positive views of the school's climate. - Please note that response rates and submission rates are often different from one another, for a variety of reasons.
 For example, a Survey Administrator may generate extra usernames, resulting in a higher denominator for the submission rate calculation.
-Certain cases are also treated differently in the calculation of response rates and submission rates.
-For example, respondents who log in to the survey but choose the opt-out feature will be considered to have completed a survey for the purposes of the submission rate, but are not technically considered respondents.
 Since the EDSCLS platform cannot produce response rates, submission rates should be used as a proxy for response rates.